Jazmine Barnes: 5 Fast Facts You Need to Know

 Here’s what you need the know:

-1. Her Mother Was Taken to the Hospital & Her Sisters Were ‘Shaken,’ But Jazmine Didn’t Survive
+1. Washington is Hospitalized, Her Other Daughters Are Traumatized & Her Baby Jazmine is Dead

 Police said after the truck fired into the car, it took off.
-The man driving was identified as being in his 40s, white, with a beard.
-The truck was a red pickup.
-It's not clear why, but Washington kept driving, made a U-turn and eventually stopped the car, which is where deputies found it.
+The man driving was identified as being a white man in his 40s, with a beard.
+The truck was a red or maroon pickup.
+After the family was fired on, Washington was able to keep driving even with a bullet in her to flee their assailant.
+She made a U-turn and eventually stopped the car, which is where deputies found it.
 It was reported that she stopped when she realized her daughter had been shot and was unconscious.

 Washington was transported to Ben Taub Hospital in Houston with a non-life threatening injury from a gunshot wound.
 Razo said the other girls were “shaken.”